glebs0n1/SpringFramework/README.md

 My project for posting articles
 <br> In this project, I'm testing Spring Security, my users can publish articles after logging into the site :)
 <br>
-<h3>In Shopping-List project</h3>i create a shopping list to be bought in the store and save it to the database
+<h3>In Shopping-List project</h3>i create a shopping list to be bought in the grocery store and save it into database.